Sgsouham/Fast-neural-style-transfer/README.md

 ![](images/style-images/mosaic.jpg)

-I used only one style images due to the lack of copuutation resources.
+I used only one style image due to the lack of copuutation resources.

 ### Centent images.